Sent by Diane S

 Hello,

-I am Jessica, a personal luxury travel agent based in Ascot and Bracknell.
+I am Jessica Aspin, a personal luxury travel agent based in Ascot and Bracknell, serving the Ascot, Sunninghill, Sunningdale, Bracknell, and Virginia Water areas.

-I look after clients all around the country and particularly in my local area of Ascot, Sunninghill, Sunningdale, Bracknell and Virginia Water.
-I grew up in Bracknell and my family ran local businesses in Sunningdale for many years, so I know the area well and love the idea of being the “go to” travel advisor for the area.
+I look after clients all around the country, with a particular focus on my local area.
+Having grown up in Bracknell and with my family running local businesses in Sunningdale for many years, I have deep roots and a strong connection to the community.
+I love being the “go-to” travel advisor for the area.

 Whatever your holiday needs I'm here to help you, so simply give me a call or send me an email with your contact details on and I can get things started for you: